kotct/WL-LaTeX/README.md

 On Fedora 19, be sure not to accidentally install the `latex-mk` package, as that is something different.
 This package will make compiling stuff easier when you are using BibTeX or something similar, when you need more than one command to compile.
 The following code is suggested for customizing latexmk to work nicer.
+You can add it to your `.bashrc` file.

 ```bash
 # Alias latexmk to make as pdf and clean up